 Instructions

-- In the meantime, add one tablespoon of sugar to a medium sauce pan.
-Heat over medium heat for about 5 minutes, or until the sugar melts and starts to caramelize.
-As soon as you get a caramel with a golden brown color, add the 1/3 cup of water.
-Be careful as it will sizzle.
+- Prepare the brine: In the meantime, add one tablespoon of sugar to a medium saucepan.
+Heat over medium heat for about 5 minutes or until the sugar melts and starts to caramelize.
+As soon as you get a caramel with a golden brown color, add 1/3 cup of water.
+Be careful, it will sizzle.

 - Add the rest of the sugar and the soy sauce.
-Bring to a boil and let simmer for about 5 minutes, or until the caramel has dissolved.
+Bring to a boil and let simmer for about 5 minutes or until the hardened caramel has dissolved.
 Remove from heat and let it cool completely.

 - Enjoy on top of white rice, in sandwiches, burgers, and more!
 These pickles will keep for up to 2 weeks in the refrigerator.